Practice of Medicine

 - Free technical assistance for hospital or clinic staff to develop guidelines/protocols for responding to suspected human trafficking.

-The Institute at MagMutual® offers an online CME course on this topic, Human Trafficking Meets Healthcare: An Opportunity for Intervention.
+The Institute at MagMutual® offers an online CME course on this topic, Understanding, Identifying and Responding to Human Trafficking.
 If you would like to schedule a live training session or to obtain technical assistance, please call Jordan Greenbaum, MD (404-790-0499) or visit the IHHT website.

 Lederer LJ, Wetzel CA. The health consequences of sex trafficking and their implications for identifying victims in healthcare settings.
 Annals of Health Law.
 2014;23:61-91.

 Want to learn more?

 Interested in how MagMutual can help?View our products